This document outlines finance and accounting practices of Hypha Worker Co-operative, including:

 Each Member is entitled to a public holiday pay and vacation pay, each one at approximately 4% of their total wages for the year.
 This amount will be calculated and added to the paycheque per pay period.

-All payroll, expense reimbursements, and withheld taxes are managed using Quickbooks Online, which is linked to our main Desjardins account.
+All payroll, expense reimbursements, and withheld taxes are managed using Wagepoint and Quickbooks Online, which are linked to our main Desjardins account.

 Each Member's pay from billable project work will have a percent-based portion taken from it to fund administrative costs and collective programs.
 Collective programs may include non-billable projects, member health benefits, CPP & EI, member & co-op development fund, "rainy days" reserve contributions, as well as and other collective expenses of the co-operative.
 The amount is calculated based on the invoiced amount before transaction costs.
-The exact percentage is the same across all projects during a period and can be revised as necessary by consensus.
+This clip, currently set at 25%, is the same across all projects during a period and can be revised as necessary by consensus.

 Hypha has the following program accounts with the Canada Revenue Agency (CRA):